 Disagreements with the psychiatrist over medications

-Our psychiatrists are very careful when it comes to prescribing medications.
-Titration, side effects, medication history, and impact of multiple medications are all considerations.
+Our psychiatrists are very careful when prescribing medications.
+Titration, side effects, medication history, and the impact of multiple medications areons.
 Regardless, disagreement over medications can lead to hard feelings.
-Sometimes family members believe that a resident should be taking a specific medication, and the resident disagrees.
-Our psychiatrists work collaboratively with our residents, and sometimes, the medication plan does not fit with the family’s vision, leading to dissatisfaction.
+Sometimes, family members believe that a resident should be taking a specific medication, and the resident disagrees. all considerati Our psychiatrists work collaboratively with our residents, and sometimes, the medication plan does not fit with the family’s vision, leading to dissatisfaction.

 Behavior

-We are a healing community which means the cohesiveness and safety (both physical and emotional) of the community are paramount.
+We are a healing community which means the community’s cohesiveness and safety (both physical and emotional) are paramount.
 It is important for members of our community to abide by a set of community agreements.
 We expect people to treat one another with respect, care, and kindness.
-There have been occasions when that has not occurred and despite efforts to intervene in a supportive way, we have to ask someone to leave.
-This always creates upset and a negative Google or Facebook review typically follows.
+There have been occasions when that has not occurred, and despite efforts to intervene in a supportive way, we have to ask someone to leave.
+This always creates upset, and a negative Google or Facebook review typically follows.

 Outcomes